Luminous gemstones: Gem mining legends

 According to Strabo, "The topaz is a transparent stone sparkling with a golden lustre, which, however, is not easy to be distinguished in the day-time, on account of the brightness of the surrounding light, but at night the stones are visible to those who collect them.
-The collectors place a vessel over the spot [where the topazes are seen] as a mark, and dig them up in the day" (tr.
-Hamilton and Falconer 1889 3:103).
+The collectors place a vessel over the spot [where the topazes are seen] as a mark, and dig them up in the day."
 Ball notes that the legendary "topaz" of Topazios island is olivine, which is not luminescent while true topaz is, and suggests, "This tale may well have been told to travelers by astute Egyptian gem merchants anxious to enhance the value of their wares by exaggerating the dangers inherent to procuring the olivines".
 In the present day, the island mine is now submerged underwater and inaccessible.

 The theme of locating luminous gems at night is found in other sources.
 The c.
 125 CE didactic Christian text Physiologus states that the diamond ("carbuncle") is not to be found in the day but only at night, which may imply that it emits light.
 The Anglo-Indian diplomat Thomas Douglas Forsyth says that in 632, the ancient Iranian Saka Buddhist Kingdom of Khotan sent a "splendid jade stone" as tribute to Emperor Taizong of Tang.
-Khotan's rivers were famous for their jade, "which was discovered by its shining in the water at night", and divers would procure it in shallow waters after the snowmelt floods had subsided (1875: 113).
+Khotan's rivers were famous for their jade, "which was discovered by its shining in the water at night", and divers would procure it in shallow waters after the snowmelt floods had subsided.
 The Bohemian rabbi Petachiah of Regensburg (d. c.
 1225) adapted Strabo's story for the gold he saw in the land of Ishmael, east of Nineveh, where "the gold grows like herbs.
 In the night its brightness is seen when a mark is made with dust or lime.
-They then come in the morning and gather the herbs upon which the gold is found" (tr.
-Benisch and Ainsworth 1856: 51, 53).
+They then come in the morning and gather the herbs upon which the gold is found".